JamesNgo-uit/OverTheWire-Bandit-Solutions/writeups/Level-1-10.md

 **Goal:** The password for the next level is stored in the only human-readable file in the "inhere" directory.

-**Comands Used:**
+**Commands Used:**
   `file ./*`
 * `file` : The utility used to determine the file type of a specific file.

 **My logic:** In this level, we need a command to know the type of the files.
-In order to do this work, we have a new command that is the `file` command.
-You can manually check all of the files one-by-one, but there was a trick.
-By appending an asterisk `*` that means all of the file in the current directory.
-This allows you can check the file type of the stuffs with an only one command.
+In order to do this work, we have a new command, which is the `file` command.
+You can manually check all of the files one by one, but there was a trick.
+Appending an asterisk `*` means all of the files in the current directory.
+This allows you to check the file type of the stuff with only one command.

 **Key concept:** Basic Linux Navigation and file reading